 Internal Sources of Recruitment

 Internal sources of recruitment refer to seeking the employees from within the organisation to fill up the vacant position.
 Many companies consider internal recruitment as a great option since it is cost-effective, and they tend to hire employees who have a better know how the organisation and its policies.

 Internal recruitment can be done through the following means:

-- Previous Applicants: To fill up the immediate openings, calling up or mailing the candidates who have previously applied to the organisation is the cheapest and quickest source of recruitment.
+Previous Applicants: To fill up the immediate openings, calling up or emailing the candidates who have previously applied to the organisation is the cheapest and quickest source of recruitment.

 Merits and Demerits of Internal Sources of Recruitment